0xPARC/0xparc-intro-book/easy/src/kzg.typ

   - Peggy can then send a short "proof" convincing Victor that $y$ is the correct value, without having to reveal $P$.

-The KZG commitment scheme is amazingly efficient because both the commitment and proof lengths are a single point on $E$, encodable in 256 bits.
+The _Kate-Zaverucha-Goldberg (KZG)_ commitment scheme is amazingly efficient because both the commitment and proof lengths are a single point on $E$, encodable in 256 bits.

-== Trusted calculation: setup done once
+== The setup

 Remember the notation $[n] := n dot g in E$ defined in @armor.
 To set up the KZG commitment scheme, a trusted party needs to pick a secret scalar $s in FF_q$ and publishes
 $ [s^0], [s^1], ..., [s^M] $
 for some large $M$, the maximum degree of a polynomial the scheme needs to support.